Dry Eye & LipiFlow

 Are your eyes dry, itchy, irritated, or sensitive to light?
 These are a few of the most common symptoms of chronic dry eye syndrome.
 Having dry eye can be scary, but it doesn’t need to be.
-There are many treatment options for dry eye available at Ellis Eye in San Francisco, CA.
+There are many treatment options for dry eye available at Ellis Eye in San Jose, CA.

 What is Dry Eye?